-Mike Morey is a managing director at SKDK, who has spent close to 20 years working in communications, politics and campaign management.
-He specializes in crisis communications, war room operations and campaign management for large-scale public affairs campaigns, philanthropic organizations and fortune 500 companies.
+Mike is a managing director at SKDK and has spent close to 20 years working in communications, politics, and campaign management.
+He specializes in crisis communications, war room operations, and campaign management for large-scale public affairs campaigns, philanthropic organizations, and fortune 500 companies.

-Prior to joining SKDK, Mike served as now-U.S. Senate Minority Leader Chuck Schumer’s New York communications director and worked for more than a dozen campaigns for public office, including New York Governor Andrew Cuomo, City Council Speaker Christine Quinn and Senator Chuck Schumer.
+Previously, he served as U.S. Senate Minority Leader Chuck Schumer’s New York communications director and worked for more than a dozen campaigns for public office, including NY Governor Andrew Cuomo, Council Speaker Christine Quinn, and Senator Schumer.

 Mike has managed some of the most intensive communications campaigns in the country, including working with Mayor Mitch Landrieu on the communications plan around the removal of four confederate monuments in the City of New Orleans; the weeks-long commemoration of Hurricane Katrina in 2015; and the launch of the Anthony Bourdain documentary on food waste, Wasted.